 - Out of Date Software: The primary cause of data loss is when software gets out of date.
 To keep Software applications run smoothly, it should be updated regularly.
 The updation software security ensures the latest security patches.
 So keep in check that software didn’t get out of date.
 As out of date software is more vulnerable to attacks and malware.

-- Older Security Software: With the increasing threat in Cyberworld, Antivirus software and other security software must be updated continuously to keep pace with the ever-changing threat landscape.
+- Older Security Software: As the Cyberworld is gaining more popularity, threats for security also increases. we must have updated antivirus software and other securities just to keep pace with the ever-changing threat landscape.
 As Outdated security software without an update, can’t protect the enterprise against the latest threats.
 Now let’s talk about what this cyber hygiene look likes in practice.